V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

       -
       - Stick man with frown

-With every computer,additional safety peripherals are needed to keep everything in check.
-For workstation computers, sudden electrical surges can be detrimental, causing many delays if your computer isn't properly protected.
-Up until now, people had to buy separate surge protectors to keep the components safe in case of electrical failure.
-ViCase has surge protection and an EMI filter built in, meaning your PC will always be protected no matter where you take it.
-The built-in DC port also keeps your monitor protected and lessens what you have to plug into the wall.
+With every computer, additional safety peripherals are needed to keep potential problems in check.
+For workstation computers, sudden electrical surges can be damaging, causing many delays – or worse – if your computer isn't properly protected.
+Until now, people had to buy separate surge protectors to keep the components safe in the event of electrical failure.
+ViCase has surge protection and an EMI filter built in, meaning that your PC will always be protected no matter where you take it.
+The built-in DC port also keeps your monitor protected and reduces what you have to plug into the wall.

 {% include table id="table-usabillity-safety" %}